Skip to content

 Rory McIlroy and Bryson DeChambeau are experiencing a very different 2026 Masters.
 They are also in different phases of their careers and, more tellingly, different phases of their lives.

 On paper, the contrast is stark.
-McIlroy, as assured in word and in deed as I have ever seen him, leads the Masters by six.
+McIlroy, as assured in word and in deed as I have ever seen him, led the Masters by six at the time of writing.

 DeChambeau, for all his innovation and intrigue, is heading home early.